kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 #### Story 1

-As someone creating multiple clusters, I want all my clusters to have a CNI provider of my choosing installed automatically, so I don’t have to manually repeat the installation for each new cluster.
+As someone creating multiple clusters, I want some/all my clusters to have a CNI provider of my choosing installed automatically, so I don’t have to manually repeat the installation for each new cluster.

 #### Story 2

-As someone creating multiple clusters, I want all my clusters to have a StorageClass installed automatically, so I don't have to manually repeat the installation for each new cluster.
+As someone creating multiple clusters, I want some/all my clusters to have a StorageClass installed automatically, so I don't have to manually repeat the installation for each new cluster.

 #### Story 3

-As someone creating multiple clusters, I want to be able to provide different values for some fields in the resources for different clusters.
-For example, CNIs podCIDRs  may be required to be distinct for each cluster, hence some templating mechanism for variable substitution in the resources is needed.
+As someone creating multiple clusters and using ClusterResourceSet to install some resources, I want to see which resources are applied to my clusters, when they are applied, and if applied successfully.

 ### Implementation Details/Notes/Constraints